natjms/resin/README.md

 ## Building

 This project is written in React Native and built using Expo.

-Here are the steps to build it yourself:
+Here are the steps to build and run it locally:

 ```
+$ npm install -g expo-cli # You'll need this to work with Expo projects
 $ git clone https://github.com/natjms/resin # Clone the repository
 $ npm install # Install the dependencies
 $ expo start # start the development server